Resilience Can be Learned, Developed and Improved

-Personal resilience is personal!
-There is no one-size-fits-all when it comes to resilience; it is the “factor” that enables us to recover from situations that may cause us stress or pressure.
-Through our work with those who have joined our round table lunches and one day courses, we have established that creating a common understanding of what resilience is, is critical to the success of these programmes.
+Personal Resilience is personal!
+There is no one-size-fits-all when it comes to Resilience; it is the “factor” that enables us to recover from situations that may cause us stress or pressure.
+Through our work with those who have joined our round table debates, 1-day training and longer Resilience Programmes, we have established that creating a common understanding of what Resilience is, is critical to the success of these programmes.

 “Resilience is how you work through peak performances, busy, stressful and high pressure times in life, and learn and grow from them.
-It is not something you are born with or not, it can develop and grow with life’s experience and is found in a variety of behaviours, thoughts, actions and choices that give you the ability to bounce back, to adapt to change, re-balance and learn from the experience to improve personal effectiveness”
+It is not something you are born with or not, it can develop and grow with life’s experience.
+Sustaining Resilience can come from a variety of behaviours, thoughts, actions and choices that give you the ability to Bounce-Back, to adapt to change, re-balance and learn from the experience to improve personal effectiveness”

-The road to sustainability in work and life lies in building the appropriate resilience in your choices, actions, behaviours and skills in order to manage pressure positively.
+The road to sustainability in work and life lies in building the appropriate Resilience in order to manage pressure positively.

-Resilience is not just something that is needed during the high pressure and stressful moments in life.
-We can learn skills and strategies to better manage ourselves in order to:
+Resilience is also not just something that is needed during the high pressure and stressful moments in life.
+We can learn Resilience skills and strategies to better manage ourselves in order to:

-- taking responsibility for raising personal effectiveness in every day situations
+- Take responsibility for raising personal effectiveness in every day situations

-There is a huge correlation between resilience and wellbeing.
-We all need resilience to weather any storm and uphold our health and wellbeing.
-Equally overall wellbeing will support our capacity to withhold a level of resilience necessary in today’s frantic world.
+There is a huge correlation between Resilience and wellbeing.
+We all need Resilience to weather any storm and uphold our health and performance.
+Equally overall wellbeing will support our capacity to sustain a level of Resilience necessary in today’s frantic world.

 Training and Events Include: